wazo-platform/wazo-doc/source/contributors/translate.rst

 Prompts transcripts are listed in `Transifex`_ (\*-prompts).
 You may translate them there.

-The prompts used in XiVO are stored in `xivo-sounds`_ git repository.
+The prompts used in Wazo are stored in `xivo-sounds`_ git repository.
 You may also want to :ref:`generate your own sound files <generate_custom_prompts>`.